info-beamer/package-touch-player/README.md

 * Added support for propagating input events to devices running the same touch player setup within the local network.
 Requires P2P enabled devices.
 * Added support for sending UDP messages for page enter/exit and link activation.
 This can be used to switch content on other devices.
 * Both features are not exposed through the default UI.
 Instead, Shift-click on the "Content Configuration" box on the left side in the setup's configuration page.
+* Added resizing and deleting touch areas within the graphical view

 ## Version 2022-08-18